History of American Stationery - a True Tale

 Peru was a bustling rail town of nearly 20,000 people at the turn of the 20th century.
-Three different railroads intersected in the city and Peru was the winter quarters for several well know circuses.
-Back then railroads transported the animals, tents and performers throughout the country and so it was convenient for circus performers to call Peru home.
+Three different railroads intersected in the city and Peru was the winter quarters for several well-known circuses.
+Back then railroads transported the animals, tents, and performers throughout the country and so it was convenient for circus performers to call Peru home.

 It must have been quite a different world that young Ford Wallick stepped into when he disembarked from that train.
 From the slums of the lower east side of New York City to a small Midwestern town where elephants, tigers, tightrope walkers and acrobats mixed with the local farmers and railroaders in the busy little downtown.